 - Involuntary transfer/change in work hours by the student’s employer which prevents continued attendance.
 Military branches of service are considered employers under this section.
 A letter from the supervisor should be provided and appear on company letterhead, indicate effective date of change in work schedule, and outline the new work schedule.

 If the involuntary withdrawal is approved, the student may receive a pro-rated refund of tuition depending upon the specific student’s circumstances.
 Fees are non-refundable.
-If the student is eligible for a refund, the process may take four to six weeks.
+If the student is eligible for a refund, the process may take three to four weeks.

 Montgomery College's preferred method of issuing refunds is through electronic refund.
 Sign up by logging into MyMC.
 Click on Pay My Bill, then click on eRefund in the top menu.
 Click the Set Up Account button and follow the instructions.